-For Medi-Cal specialty mental health services provided to a member by a certified provider, the cost of these services is paid by a combination of State, County and Federal funds.
+For Medi-Cal Specialty Mental Health services provided to a beneficiary by a certified provider, the cost of these services is paid by a combination of State, County and Federal funds.

 The FFP sharing ratio (the percentage of costs reimbursed by the Federal government) is determined on an annual basis and is known as the Federal Medical Assistance Percentage (FMAP).